 #2 . for there to be basic good corporate governance in place — someone on the board to represent investors who have, after all, risked millions of dollars on not much more than faith in you and a handshake; and

 #3.
 I just want to know that basic legal diligence has been done to ensure it really works the way it should.
 That I am really getting X% for $Y.

 >> And I just can’t get those 3 things (and therefore be comfortable on a handshake) with Convertible Debt or a SAFE.

 So if it’s a $250k or $500k or whatever investment of that size, just send over whatever documents you have.
 Anything is fine on a fair price / cap.

-But when the check size crossses $1m, and/or the total invested in the round crosses $1.5m — I’m just out if it’s Convertible Debt or SAFE.
+But when the check size crosses $1m, and/or the total invested in the round crosses $1.5m — I’m generally out if it’s Convertible Debt or SAFE.

 Life’s too short for this type of stress, and to not be able to do business on a metaphorical handshake.